3mdeb/verified-boot/verified_boot_app.md

 3.4.
 The firmware MAY run the application if the bootloader image verification
      fails and the firmware is unable to boot the operating system.

-3.5.
-The firmware SHOULD NOT implement insecure image verification policies
-     allowing to bypass signature verification when UEFI Secure Boot is enabled.

 ## Usecase examples